-Since the subject matter to be protected as a design is an aesthetic creation, which is an intangible property that can be identified through the statement in the application and drawings, etc. attached to the application, it is sufficient as long as the contents of the filed design can be specifically derived from the statement in the application and drawings, etc. attached to the application; thus, the drawings, etc. attached to the application need only contain elements that are required to specify the contents of the creation of the design.
+Since the subject matter to be protected as a design is an aesthetic creation, which is an intangible property that can be identified through the statement in the application and drawings, etc. attached to the application, it is sufficient as long as the contents of the filed design can be specifically derived from the statement in the application and drawings, etc. attached to the application; thus, the drawings, etc. attached to the application; thus, the drawings, etc. attached to the application is that are required to specify the contents of the creation of the design.